• Skip to main content

 Add your desired amount of ingredients to the center of the nori.

-Fold the nori over ingredients and tuck the edge underneath.
+Fold the nori over the ingredients and tuck the edge underneath.
 Continue to roll using firm pressure and peeling back plastic wrap and mat as you go.
-Dab cold water on the edge of nori to seal the roll.
+Dab cold water on the edge of the nori to seal the roll.

 Slice roll in half and then cut into 6-8 pieces.